How Long Do Peace Lily Flowers Bloom? (And How To Care)

 On average, peace lily need to be watered every 7-10 days.
 They are a moisture loving plant, so don’t neglect watering this beauty and make sure to give enough water.

 The top inch of soil should always retain some moisture to it.
-If a peace lily leaves start to droop it is definitely time to water.
+If the leaves start to droop it is definitely time to water.

 Keep in mind that watering needs will range depending on the climate, season and location of your plant.
-If you live in a dry environment your plant may need more water than a peace lily growing in a more humid area.
-And your peace lily may need more water in the hot summer months then in the cool of spring.
+If you live in a dry environment your plant may need more water than in a more humid area.

-What type of water should you use for your peace lily?
-Fresh water in the form of rainwater is actually the best source!
+Fresh water in the form of rainwater is the best source of water for your lily.

 We review the best water for houseplants here (everything from tap water to filtered water and more!).
 Make sure the water you use for indoor peace lilies is tepid, mimicking the moderate temperatures of their native habitat.

-Water your peace lily thoroughly until you see liquid flowing out of the drainage holes.
+Water thoroughly until you see liquid flowing out of the drainage holes.

 Humidity Level

-Peace lily enjoy moderate to high humidity.
-Keep the humidity range around 50-60% for optimal peace lily care.
+Peace lily enjoy moderate to high humidity, at around 50-60%.

 The humidity level refers to how much moisture is in the air.
-Different plants prefer different levels of humidity, and peace lilies are tropical plants that prefer humidity levels to be a bit higher.
+Different plants prefer different levels of humidity, and tropical plants prefer humidity levels to be a bit higher.

 If your environment tends to have lower humidity levels, it’s a good idea to increase the humidity to promote the plant’s health.
 Try using a humidifier and filling it with distilled water to increase the humidity levels in your home.